-groundwater means water from an underground source.
+groundwater means underground water.

 hydraulic habitat requirements, of an ecological asset, are the hydraulic or physical attributes of the flow regime that are-

 - (a) required for a particular biological process or response to happen in relation to the asset; or - (b) necessary to maintain the long-term biological integrity of the asset.